2019 AWWA Annual Conference and Exposition (ACE19)

 - Per- and Polyfluoroalkyl substances driving water policy changes and reshaping utility business models

-- Overcoming obstacles to reuse treatment technology
+- Overcoming obstacles to water supply management

 - Managing emerging contaminants that threaten public health